RPTU-EIS/OpenTitan_with_Access_Control/README.md

 the corresponding file in the build-onespin directory.
 The new design can then be loaded into OneSpin for formal verification.

 The already existing UPEC-OI verification files are in the directory hw/upec/.
-The UPEC-OI verification methodology is elaborated in the accompanied paper [here](https://www.usenix.org/system/files/usenixsecurity23-mehmedagic.pdf).
+The UPEC-OI verification methodology is elaborated in the accompanying [paper](https://www.usenix.org/system/files/usenixsecurity23-mehmedagic.pdf).

 ## Setting up the Verilator environment